 BSc Programme in Agricultural Economics

-The course includes the seven thematic topics:
+The course includes the seven thematic topics (subject to change):

 - Poverty and inequality